Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Watching the Fireworks from the Water

-Not everyone has access to a boat, but those who do and can watch the fireworks from the water arguably have the best seats in the region.
+Not everyone has access to a boat, but those who did and could watch the fireworks from the water arguably had the best seats in the region.

-Hundreds of people watch the Celebration of Light fireworks from the comfort of a boat.
-Sometimes it’s their boat or that of a friend, and sometimes it’s a special charter like on one of Vancouver’s Harbour Cruises.
-Two of our favourite companies offering waterfront excursions are Vancouver Boat Parties and Vancouver Cruises.
+Hundreds of people could watch the Honda Celebration of Light fireworks from the comfort of a boat.
+Sometimes it is their boat or that of a friend, and sometimes it was a special charter like on one of Vancouver’s Harbour Cruises.
+One of our favourite companies offering waterfront excursions is Vancouver Boat Parties.
+We watched the fireworks from one of their boat parties in the past, and in 2025 there was one boat party on each night of the fireworks.

 Main Advantages of Viewing from a Boat

-• The view of the fireworks and the city can be second to none!
+• The view of the fireworks and the city were second to none!

-• The water can get crowded with boats, but nothing compared to the crowds of people on land.
+• The water could get crowded with boats, but nothing compared to the crowds of people on land.

-• Traffic on the water can be bad, but, again, nothing like the post-fireworks traffic on the roads.
+• Traffic on the water could be bad, but, again, nothing like the post-fireworks traffic on the roads.

 Tips & Advice for Viewing from a Boat

-• If you get a chance to watch from a boat, do it!
+• Should the fireworks return in the future, if you get a chance to watch from a boat, do it!

 • Take something warm to wear as it can get cold out on the water.

-• If you like dinner cruises and nightclub-style boat parties, book an excursion with Vancouver Boat Parties or Vancouver Cruises.
+• If you like dinner cruises and nightclub-style boat parties, book an excursion with Vancouver Boat Parties.

 Pre-Fireworks Sunset at English Bay